The Sparrows – Lines by the Author of Le Chien d’Or

 But while their round of life is here complete,

 Thine but begins!
-The law of laws is love,
+The law of laws

 That needs two worlds to perfect all of man,